matter-labs/era-compiler-solidity/docs/src/eravm/05-instructions/04-yul.md

 Original [Yul](https://docs.soliditylang.org/en/latest/yul.html#datasize-dataoffset-datacopy) auxiliary instruction.

 Unlike on EVM, on EraVM this instruction copies the bytecode hash passed as [dataoffset](#dataoffset) to the destination.
+Because our compiler translates instructions without analyzing the surrounding context, there is no other way to obtain the bytecode hash within [datacopy](#datacopy).

-For more information, see [CREATE](/zksync-protocol/compiler/specification/instructions/evm/create).
+For more information, see [CREATE](https://docs.zksync.io/zksync-protocol/compiler/specification/instructions/evm/create).